5 Learning and development trends 2024

 2. Developing skills for leadership roles

-The importance of strong leadership has never been more pronounced and this became even more present towards the end of 2023.
+The importance of strong leadership has never been more pronounced and this became even more present throughout 2024.
 Notably, the most recent LinkedIn Learning Report underscores this emphasis, revealing the top three training priorities for managers:

 These findings are really no surprise: developing staff for leadership roles and presenting them with opportunities that will advance their skillset will lead to job satisfaction, with the same report confirming that employees’ top motivation to learn is progression toward career goals.
 The feeling of belonging within an organisation will also increase employee retention and create a more resilient and flexible leadership team.